Judy Stone: Personal life

 On 25 February 1966, Stone married fellow musician, Leo de Kroo.
 The de Kroo brothers, Leo and Doug, were a duo who also appeared on Bandstand and other pop music shows.
-The marriage ended in divorce five years later, Stone reflected, "I blamed myself when it ended, then I realized something its taken a long time to learn – singing is my life...
-I don't have a social life – there simply isn't time – but I don't get lonely; I have my family."
+The marriage ended in divorce five years later.

 In January 1992 Stone was diagnosed with throat cancer, at the same time as her fellow Bandstand regular, Peter Allen.
 Both Stone and Allen were operated on the same day by the same surgeon.
-In June Stone was still in recovery when she learned of Allen's death, she recalled that after the operation "He came into my room to see me because he was going back to the States and I just wanted to give him a big hug — he looked so ill."
+In June, Stone was still in recovery when she learned of Allen's death.

-On the Queen's Birthday Honours List of June 2006, Stone was awarded a Member of the Order of Australia, with the citation, "For service to the community as an entertainer at fundraising events for a range of charitable organisations, and as a singer."
-In January 2014 she was made Australia Day Ambassador for regional celebrations in Laurieton, Wauchope and Port Macquarie.
+Charts

+Stone had top 20 singles on the national charts with: